 Fed Aims a Half-Trillion Dollar Liquidity Hose at Year-End Risks

-An announcement by the Fed Thursday means that the central bank is now planning to offer a total of $525 billion in liquidity via repo operations for the turn of the year, including the $75 billion that it has already pumped in through three earlier term actions.
-It announced new term operations totaling $365 billion as well as various changes to its overnight actions.
+An announcement by the Fed Thursday means that the central bank is now planning to offer a total of $490 billion in liquidity via repo operations for the turn of the year, including the $75 billion that it has already pumped in through three earlier term actions.
+It announced new term operations totaling $365 billion that will take place this month and next, as well as various changes to its overnight actions.

 “The Fed either expects the take-up to be this large so they want to make sure that they provide that level or they just wanted to make sure everyone knew they weren’t going to undersize this,” said BMO Capital Markets strategist Jon Hill.
 “I wouldn’t expect this to be fully subscribed, but it should be comforting to market participants that this is available.”